What difference do volunteers make?

 What training and benefits does the Museum offer?

 We offer a full induction (which includes an in depth tour of the museum and till training) to get you ready for volunteering as well as access to ongoing training and support (such as tours of other related collections, health and safety and first aid) to help you make the most of your experience with us.
+We will cover your travel expenses to and from the Museum for your volunteer shifts (either mileage costs, if you drive, or public transport costs).
 Other benefits include a 10% discount in the Museum shop, social events, free tickets to talks, and free membership of the Friends scheme, which offers access to a wide range of special events and activities.